artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 ## The Gods

 Some gods are described as human-like while others are abstract.
-Gods are born, and humans can fight and harm them.
+Gods are born, and humans can fight and harm them, as Diomedes does in Book 5:

 > He gouged Aphrodite just where the wristbone joins the palms
 > and immortal blood came flowing quickly from the goddess,
 > the ichor that courses through their veins, the blessed gods---
 > they eat no bread, they drink no shining wine, and so
 > the gods are bloodless, so we call them deathless.
+(5.338--42)
+> =

+Note that the Greeks associate eating our food with mortality.
+This is seen in a number of other verses as well:

+> "No, my friend,
+> I have no desire to fight the blithe immortals.
+> But if you're a man who eats the crops of the earth,
+> a mortal born for death---here, come closer,
+> the sooner you will meet your day to die!"
+(6.141--4)
-> = Book 5.332, Fagles
+> =

 It also seems that the gods can be killed: